 \begin{enumerate}[ \it 1.] \item If $H\in\ivoob{\frac{1}{\alpha},1}$, $H-1/\alpha > 0$.
 Hence, $\int_b^{t-\eps} L_{u} (t - u)^{H-1/\alpha - 1} \,\dt u$ almost surely converges to $\int_b^t L_{u-} (t - u)^{H-1/\alpha - 1} \,\dt u$ when $\eps\rightarrow 0$.
 Similarly, $\int_b^{t-\eps} (t-u)^{H-1/\alpha} \,\dt L_u$ converges in $L^\alpha(\Omega)$.
-Therefore, using equation \eqref{eq:int_part_stable} with $t=0$ and $b < 0$, we obtain almost surely
+Therefore, using Equation~\eqref{eq:int_part_stable} with $t=0$ and $b < 0$, we obtain almost surely

 When $b\rightarrow-\infty$, the left-term clearly converges to $X(t,H)$ in $L^\alpha(\Omega)$.
-According to \cite{Pruitt(1981)}, we know that almost surely for any $\eps>0$, $\limsup_{u\rightarrow -\infty} u^{1/\alpha+\eps} \abs{L_u} = 0$.
+According to \cite{Pruitt-1981}, we know that almost surely for any $\eps>0$, $\limsup_{u\rightarrow -\infty} u^{1/\alpha+\eps} \abs{L_u} = 0$.
 Furthermore, we also have $(t-u)^{H-1/\alpha-1} - (-u)^{H-1/\alpha-1} \sim_{-\infty} (-u)^{H-1/\alpha-2}$ and $(t-b)^{H-1/\alpha} - (-b)^{H-1/\alpha} \sim_{-\infty} (-b)^{H-1/\alpha-1}$.
 Therefore, as $H < 1$ and using the dominated convergence theorem, the right-term almost surely converges to the expected integral.\vsp

-\item If $H\in\ivoob{0,\frac{1}{\alpha}}$, we observe that equation \eqref{eq:int_part_stable} can be slightly transformed into
+\item If $H\in\ivoob{0,\frac{1}{\alpha}}$, we observe that Equation~\eqref{eq:int_part_stable} can be slightly transformed into

-According to \cite{Pruitt(1981)}, $\alpha_{Y,t} \eqas 1/\alpha$.
+According to \cite{Pruitt-1981}, $\alpha_{Y,t} \eqas 1/\alpha$.
 Therefore, up to an extracted sequence, the previous expression almost surely converges when $\eps\rightarrow 0$ and using a similar formula for $t=0$, we obtain

-The property $\limsup_{u\rightarrow -\infty} u^{1/\alpha+\eps} \abs{L_u} = 0$ and the previous equivalents yield equation \eqref{eq:lmsm_representation}. \end{enumerate} To end this proof, let consider the integral representation in the particular case $H=1/\alpha$.
-In fact, equation \eqref{eq:lmsm_representation} is a slightly misuse since the expression does not exist.
+The property $\limsup_{u\rightarrow -\infty} u^{1/\alpha+\eps} \abs{L_u} = 0$ and the previous equivalents finally prove Equation~\eqref{eq:lmsm_representation}. \end{enumerate} To end this proof, let us consider the integral representation in the particular case $H=1/\alpha$.
+In fact, Equation~\eqref{eq:lmsm_representation} is a slightly misuse since the expression does not exist.
 Nevertheless, we prove that it converges almost surely to $X(t,1/\alpha) = L_t$ when $H\rightarrow 1/\alpha$.